SSabet/ssabet.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD candidate in Economics at the [London School of Economics and Political Science](https://www.lse.ac.uk/economics), doing research in Macroeconomics and its intersection with (household) finance and development.
-I am interested in studying sources of risk and constraints faced by the households in lower- and middle-income economies, and how those affect their consumption and investment behaviour.
-I use heterogeneous agent models to study how the aggregate behaviour affects, and is affected by, the state and process of development, as well as the policy implications.
+I am interested in studying sources of risk and constraints faced by the households in lower- and middle-income economies, and how these affect their consumption and investment behaviour.
+I use heterogeneous agent models to study, and quantify, how such risks and (heterogeneous) constraints affect, and are affected by, the state and process of development, and what the policy implications are.

 I hold a BSc in Computer Science from Sharif University of Technology, and Masters in Decision Mathematics and Theoretical Economics from [Toulouse School of Economics](https://www.tse-fr.eu/).